OpenBAS-Platform/docs/docs/usage/payloads/payloads.md

 ![Output Parser](assets/outputparser-detail.png)

-You can define the format of your output in the **Output Value** section.
+You can define the group used to build the output in the **Output Value** section.
 For this example, each field is mapped to a specific capture group:

 - **Host** (`$2`)